Rallying-Driver and YouTube star Ken Block dies in snowmobile accident

-Jan 2 (Reuters) - Pro rally driver Ken Block, who later became an internet sensation with his daring stunts behind the wheel, died aged 55 after a snowmobile accident, his team Hoonigan Racing said on Monday.
+Jan 3 (Reuters) - The world of motorsport paid tribute to American Ken Block, the professional rally driver whose daring stunts made him an internet sensation, after his death aged 55 in a snowmobile accident.

-"It's with our deepest regrets that we can confirm that Ken Block passed away in a snowmobile accident today," Hoonigan said in a statement on Instagram.
+Block's Hoonigan Racing team confirmed his death in a statement on Instagram on Monday.

 "Ken was a visionary, a pioneer and an icon.
 And most importantly, a father and husband.
-He will be incredibly missed."
+He will be incredibly missed," it said.

 The accident occurred in Utah's Wasatch County and the Sheriff's Office said that Block was riding on a steep slope when the snowmobile upended and landed on top of him.

-"He was pronounced deceased at the scene from injuries sustained in the accident," they said in a statement, adding that he was riding in a group but was alone when the accident occurred.
+"He was pronounced deceased at the scene from injuries sustained in the accident," it said, adding that he was riding in a group but was alone when the accident occurred.

 Having begun his rallying career in 2005, Block was named Rookie of the Year in the Rally America Championship.
 He competed in the World Rally Championship and won several rallycross medals at the X Games.